The End of the Road for Bulk Fields in Warped Randall-Sundrum Braneworlds: Local sum rules for bulk fields in arbitrary dimensions

 The generalization of the Gibbons \emph{et al.} condition presented in Ref.~\cite{Leblond:2001xr}, while providing an important extension that examines consistency conditions in a more general framework and has notable implications as discussed previously, still does not fully incorporate the complete dynamics arising from the coupling between gravity and bulk fields in arbitrary dimensions.

 Therefore, in this section we derive four local consistency conditions for braneworld scenarios in an arbitrary number of dimensions, providing a generalization of all previously known consistency conditions.
+Our metric in arbitrary dimensions is given in \eqref{metric}.
 For convenience, we rewrite Eqs.~\eqref{teste} and \eqref{teste2} in the following form:

 By multiplying Eq.~\eqref{teste3} by $\gamma_1\,e^{(m - 2)\sigma}$ and Eq.~\eqref{teste4} by $\gamma_2\,e^{m\sigma}\hat{g}_{\mu\nu}$ , and subsequently summing them, we obtain

 where

 and $m$ is a constant.